jiexuanc/Cybersecurity-Datasets/README.md

     - Does not capture real enterprise usage with less focus on benign cases
     - Tends to be of a smaller scale
 - End result is that researchers often create their own testbed or work with enterprises for their host log data generation
-- DARPA OpTC and LANL 2018 allievate some of the issues...
+- LANL 2018 allievate some of the issues...

 Interesting stuff
 ---